ngundotra/additional-accounts-request-transfer-spec/README.md

 # Limitations

-When returning a vector of account metas in the `preflight_transfer` instruction, additional account metas must have `isSigner: true`.
+When returning a vector of account metas in the `preflight_transfer` instruction, additional account metas must have `isSigner: false`.

 Requiring additional `signer` account metas must come in the form of a new `ProgramTrait` specification.